option26/quarantine-hero/README.md

 ## Getting Started

 This repository contains the source code of our website, and the following guide explains how to get started and what you need to improve and use this project.
-Our firebase functions are hosted here: https://github.com/florianschmidt1994/quarantaenehelden-firebase-functions
+Our Firebase functions are hosted here: https://github.com/florianschmidt1994/quarantaenehelden-firebase-functions

 You need the following libraries to get started: `node`, `yarn`, `firebase cli`.
 So please install them in an appropriate way on your host system.
 On macOS, you'd also need the `Xcode command line tools`.